vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-07-22, I did hand gripper exercises but skipped jogging and strength exercises to handle some time-sensitive stuff at work.

+## 2026-07-23: skipped all exercises

+On Thursday 2026-07-23, I skipped all exercises to fit in both a Trader Joe's trip and meal prep later in the day.